-Short-term disability (STD) coverage will pay you a percentage of your wages/salary for a brief period of time after you have exhausted your sick leave.
-While the duration of short-term disability benefits will depend on your policy, they are usually paid for a period ranging from 9 to 52 weeks.
-By contrast, long-term disability coverage provides income replacement at a lower rate than STD coverage once an individual’s sick time and STD benefits have been used up.
-Unlike some forms of insurance that impose a cap on the amount paid out, LTD benefits are paid for fixed period of time like 2 or 5 years or until a certain age like 65.
+Short-term disability (STD) coverage will pay you a percentage of your wages/salary for a short period of time.
+While the duration of short-term disability benefits will depend on your policy, these benefits are usually paid for a period ranging from 9 to 52 weeks.
+By contrast, long-term disability insurance coverage provides income replacement once an individual’s waiting period under the policy has been exhausted.
+Long-term disability (LTD) insurance benefits are paid for a fixed period of time or until a certain age usually 65 as long as you meet the definition of disability under your policy.
 Insurance plans that provide a combination of STD and LTD coverage can help avoid potential gaps where your income stream is interrupted.

 Long-Term Disability Benefits: The Details

-When seeking income replacement benefits provided under a LTD policy, the insurer will demand documentation evidencing the nature of your medical condition or injury, as well as the estimated duration of your disability from employment.
+When seeking income replacement benefits provided under an LTD policy, the insurer will demand documentation evidencing the nature of your medical condition or injury, as well as the estimated duration of your disability from employment.
 LTD insurance policies impose a waiting period between a policyholder’s initial inability to work and commencement of LTD benefits.
 If the policy provides both STD and LTD benefits, the short-term payments might automatically shift to long-term benefits at some point.
-It is important to keep in mind that the amount of the wage replacement benefit will decline when STD benefits transition to LTD benefits.

 After your waiting period has elapsed, your LTD payments will commence.
-The amount of the payment varies depending on the policy but will usually be a percentage of your wages/salary payments prior to injury or illness, such as sixty percent of your income.
-If you were paid $4,500 per month prior to injury, your monthly benefit would be $2,700 per month.
+The amount of the payment varies depending on the policy but will usually be a percentage of your wages/salary prior to injury or illness, such as sixty percent of your income.
+If you were paid $4,500 per month prior to injury, your monthly benefit would be $2,700 per month, in this example.